 Disbursements primarily consist of transfers to program entities, administrative expenses, and interest penalties under the Cash Management Improvement Act.
-The program entities are responsible for verifying that the disbursement is in compliance with legislation, determining the amount of the disbursements, and requesting the disbursements.
+The program entities are responsible for verifying that the disbursement complies with legislation, determining the amount of the disbursements, and requesting the disbursements.

-The program entities initiate disbursement requests via email/fax, IPAC reports, CTA, ASAP.gov, or telephone calls to the respective Trust Fund manager.
-In the event a telephone request is made, it is followed up by an emailed/faxed request.
+The program entities initiate disbursement requests via IPAC reports, CTA, ASAP.gov, or email to the respective Trust Fund manager.

 FMB processes disbursement requests received prior to 3:00 pm EST the day they are received or on the next business day if received after this deadline.
 The accountant records the disbursement in Oracle Federal Financials.
 The accountant reviews the request to ensure that it is received from the appropriate program entity and does not contain any obvious errors.
 The accountant also reviews the account balances to ensure the Trust Fund has sufficient funds to cover the request.
 For the GCRTF, the accountant enters the disbursement in a manually maintained Cash Forecasting Report and prepares entries for program entities that will post the disbursement transaction into the Oracle accounting system and produces an OBI Journal Report.
 The accountant then enters the redemption into the FedInvest system, which processes the redemption, records the redemption in InvestOne, and generates a confirmation.
 The accountant then prints the redemption confirmation and prepares and signs the DTSP.
-When processing payments to non-Federal entities from the GCRTF using the ASAP to Oracle interface, the accountant enters the disbursement in a manually maintained checklist and the Cash Forecasting Report.
+When processing payments to non-federal entities from the GCRTF using the ASAP to Oracle interface, the accountant enters the disbursement in a manually maintained checklist and the Cash Forecasting Report.
 An ASAP report is generated on the settle date and funds are disinvested in FedInvest on that date.
 The following day a report is generated in ASAP and disbursements on this report are interfaced with Oracle.
 The accountant then prints an Oracle payment screen and prepares and signs the DTSP.